LRicciardo/MOD12-C-Employee-Tracker/README.md

 # MOD12-C-Employee-Tracker
-An spplication to enter, view and manage employees, departments and roles in a business
+An application to enter, view and manage employees, departments and roles in a business